 Distract, disrupt.
 Draw attention towards yourself, and openings will show.

 The United defenders had to be wary.
 A tentative step or two away from their assigned targets, and that was all it took for Simmons to find those moments of indecision, to rifle passes to the open teammate.

-Defense?
-Much like his prior game against Melbourne United at Dandenong, Simmons slid into the paint and defended centers with unnerving ease.
+Defence?
+Much like his prior game against Melbourne United at Dandenong, Simmons slid into the paint and defended centres with unnerving ease.
 He held ground against big men, denied passing lanes, and even functioned as a rim protector, recording three blocks that night.

 How does one fit a versatile piece like Simmons on the floor?